tomwhartung/daws_for_d-star-mmies/2-Episode_details/Characters.md

 # Characters.md

-Characters in my Tom Versus Techie Stuff drama:
+These are the main characters in my *Tom Versus Technology* drama:

 - Me, your narrator and main protagonist
 - Lawrence ("Larry") the Launchkey and my New Nemesis